-The Grants provide funding for research into any area of medical science that investigates the nature, origin and cause of human disease, and the prevention, cure, alleviation and combating of such disease.
+The Grants provide funding for research into any area of health and medical science that investigates the nature, origin and cause of human disease, and the prevention, cure, alleviation and combating of such disease.

 The Grants are offered for a two-year period subject to annual review, and may be used to provide funding, or part funding, for salaries of researchers and/or technical staff, minor equipment, and consumables.

 The Guidelines and Conditions governing the Grants are subject to regular review by the Research Committee to ensure that they are relevant and clearly articulate the main principles for selection.

 Raine Priming Grants are open to all medical researchers in Western Australia, with specific eligibility criteria outlined in the Guidelines and Conditions.

 Please download the certification form (fillable PDF or PDF format, available below) and upload in the online application with all required signatures.

 Applications close – 16 March 2020, 1.00 pm AWST